Eiernase/NeverGonnaCloseATab/README.md

 You can select from a pre-defined list of sounds to play or even upload your own!

 # Installation
-The Extension currently only works on chromium-based browsers supporting manifest v3.
+The Extension here only works on chromium-based browsers supporting manifest v3, but there is a [Firefox port](https://github.com/Eiernase/ThisTabIsOnFire/) available.
 ## Google Chrome
 Since Google Chrome does not allow for installing extensions which are not listed on the Chrome Web Store (and I don't have a credit card to pay 5$ to create a developer account), the extension needs to be installed as an unpacked extension with developer mode active: